- What is Clinical Acupuncture

 Clinical Acupuncture, innovated and practiced by Dr Anjali Sharma, is the advanced acupuncture which blends the benefits of Medical Acupuncture developed by western medical practioners and the Traditional Chinese Acupuncture which is in practice for thousands of years.
 It includes both ‘With Needle Acupuncture’ and ‘Needleless Acupuncture’.
 Its advantages are :

 - It is scientific in Biomedical understanding based on anatomy, physiology, biochemistry and pathology..

 - It gives quick relief.

 - It requires less time per session and fewer sessions.

 - It retains the Holistic Health base of Traditional Chinese Acupuncture.

 Acupuncture treatment at Ethos is done strictly under complete aseptic conditions.
 International brand stainless steel, silver or gold needles are used which are never reused even on same patient.
 Treatment protocol at Ethos includes following:

-- Holistic Diagnosis and Assessment – This includes collection of relevant information about sickness & its associated factors, clinical examination of patient and investigations.
-This is followed by diagnosis of the sickness, both clinical diagnosis and diagnosis of disorder on the basis of acupuncture & Traditional Chinese Medicine.
+- Holistic Diagnosis and Assessment – This includes collection of relevant information about sickness and its associated factors, clinical examination of patient and investigations.
+This is followed by diagnosis of the sickness, both clinical diagnosis and diagnosis of disorder on the basis of acupuncture and Traditional Chinese Medicine.

 - Treatment Plan – A suitable treatment plan is designed on the basis of diagnosis.
 This is explained to patient along with its benefits and precautions.